 By and large, Brooklyn feels more residential than Manhattan.
 The most popular areas visitors explore tend to be void of skyscrapers, and the overall pace of this lively borough feels calmer in the best way possible.

 In fact, when Manhattan overwhelms me, I tend to spend a weekend day tucked into a safe cafe on a charming corner of a Brooklyn neighborhood.

-As such, if you find yourself easily overwhelmed by large cities and noise, may I suggest Brooklyn as a place where you should stay in New York City?
+As such, if you find yourself easily overwhelmed by bright lights and noise, may I suggest Brooklyn as a place where you should stay in New York City?

 It is ridiculous to set a detective story in New York City.
 New York City is itself a detective story.– Agatha Christie

 If you’re looking for a trendy place to stay in New York City you need not look further than DUMBO (Down Under the Manhattan Bridge Overpass).